Al Ain: History and prehistory

-The area of Tawam had come under the rule of the Wajihid Dynasty in the 9th century CE.

 A number of interests jostled for influence over the tribes of Buraimi, including the Sultan of Muscat, the Wahhabis (who had made a number of incursions) and the Sheikhs of the Trucial States, particularly the Bani Yas of Abu Dhabi, who acquired large tracts of land, principally from the Dhawahir.
 This suzerainty over Al Ain was cemented by Sheikh Zayed bin Khalifa Al Nahyan, known as 'Zayed the Great', a strong and charismatic leader who took the Dhawahir's main settlement 'Ain Dhawahir (the original name of Al Ain) when the tribe rebelled against him in 1877.
 He built a fort, one of a number of fortifications established by the various interests vying for control over the oasis, to underline his dominion over the oasis and established a wali, appointing a member of the Dhawahir as his headman.

-Wilfred Thesiger visited Al-Ain in the late 1940s, during his travels across the Empty Quarter.
-He met Sheikh Zayed and stayed with him at Al-Muwaiji Fort.
+Wilfred Thesiger visited Al Ain in the late 1940s, during his travels across the Empty Quarter.
+He met Sheikh Zayed and stayed with him at Al Muwaiji Fort.
 An ongoing dispute between Saudi Arabia, Abu Dhabi and Oman led to the Buraimi Dispute, a series of incidents which saw a Saudi armed force enter the oasis.
 Forces from the Trucial Oman Scouts, as well as the army of Muscat-Oman, arrived to recapture the oasis.
 With British intervention, the Saudi forces surrendered, leaving the oasis back in the hands of Abu Dhabi and Oman.

 In 1971, Queen Elizabeth II visited the Hilton Hotel in the area, during her tour of the Persian Gulf.
 Following independence in 1971, Al Ain experienced rapid growth and investment as part of the emirate of Abu Dhabi, quickly becoming larger and more successful than Oman's Al-Buraimi.
 In 1972, Oman and Abu Dhabi agreed on the final borders to divide Buraimi and Al Ain.
-Until Sheikh Zayed's death in 2004, Al Ain's municipal code forbade construction of buildings over four stories, with the exceptions of the Hilton, Danat Al Ain Resort, and Rotana hotels.
+Until Sheikh Zayed's death in 2004, Al Ain's municipal code forbade construction of buildings over four stories, with the exceptions of the Hilton (now Radisson Blu), Danat Al Ain Resort, and Rotana hotels.
 Until 2006, Buraimi and Al Ain shared an open border.
 This border was closed in November 2006, and passport controls were imposed.